Camp stories

 - Tracy, Victoria’s mom.

-Kasey’s Story
+Kasey’s story

 For parents, providing unconditional love with a sense of security can be a meticulous balancing act.
 Whether it’s a play date with a friend or a school trip to a museum, letting go can be very difficult.
 For the Risher family, attending Family Retreat programs at Camp Boggy Creek was not an easy decision at first, but it changed their lives and helped make the decision to let go and send daughter Kasey to summer camp a little easier.